InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.0 BETA.md

 If exchanges require explicit re-activation of expired ads, bidders may do so by touching the ad; a PUT or a PATCH against the ad constitutes a touch.

-Whether such re-activated ads can be immediately used or must go through another audit is a matter of exchange policy.
+Whether such re-activated ads can be immediately used or must go through another audit is a matter of exchange policy, and bidders should consult the audit status in the Ad object in the response to the PUT/PATCH request.

+# Requesting Re-Audit <a name="reaudit"></a>

+Bidders may request that exchanges re-audit ads with an audit status of 4 (Denied) or 5 (Changed; Resubmission Requested) by touching the ad; a PUT or a PATCH against the ad constitutes a touch.
+Bidders should not request re-audit of ads without addressing the audit feedback returned by exchanges.

+Whether exchanges permit re-audit requests for a given ad (or any ads) is a matter of exchange policy; should an exchange refuse such a request, the audit status in the Ad object in the response to the PUT/PATCH request should be left unchanged.

 # Substitution Macros <a name="substitutionmacros"></a>